Get ready for 3D Secure 2.0.

 What You Need To Know

-One of the most important changes to come with the introduction of PSD2 is the implementation of 3D Secure 2.0, a mandatory update to the 3D Secure payment processing system from EMVCo.
+One of the most important changes to come with the introduction of PSD2 is the implementation of 3D Secure 2, a long-needed update to the 3D Secure payment processing system from EMVCo.

 As the world of finance has developed, and the need for more robust security measures has increased, static password systems have become insecure and outdated.

 The new version of 3D Secure enables mobile support, biometric validation, and streamlines the checkout experience for the customer, resulting in less cart abandonment and a better conversion rate for eCommerce businesses.

 To help you with the process we’ve updated our Development Centre with an Introduction to 3D Secure 2.

 In order to accept payments under the new European SCA requirements,

 you need to ensure your customer can authenticate for a payment using two of the following:

 A password, a PIN code, a security question.